 Other Eligibility Requirements: In order to be eligible to receive an award, all organizations must have a unique entity identifier (Data Universal Numbering System/DUNS number from Dun & Bradstreet), as well as a valid registration on www.SAM.gov.
 Please see Section D.3 for information on how to obtain these registrations.
 Individuals are not required to have a unique entity identifier or be registered in SAM.gov.

 D. APPLICATION AND SUBMISSION INFORMATION

-U.S. Embassy Dhaka bears no responsibility for applications not received before the due date or for data errors resulting from transmission.
+U.S. Embassy Dhaka bears no responsibility for applications received after the due date or for data errors resulting from transmission.

-All organizations applying for grants must obtain these registrations.
-All are free of charge:
+All organizations applying for grants must complete these four steps before you are able to register with Grants.gov.
+All are free of charge.

-DUNS application: Organizations must have a Data Universal Numbering System (DUNS) number from Dun & Bradstreet, if your organization does not have one already, you may obtain one by calling 1-866-705-5711 or visiting http://fedgov.dnb.com/webform; for DUNS support: http://support.dnb.com/
+- DUNS application: Organizations must have a Data Universal Numbering System (DUNS) number from Dun & Bradstreet, if your organization does not have one already, you may obtain one by calling 1-866-705-5711 or visiting http://fedgov.dnb.com/webform

-- Apply for NCAGE code (this can be completed simultaneously with DUNS) NCAGE application: Application page here (but need to click magnifying glass and then scroll down to click new registration): https://eportal.nspa.nato.int/AC135Public/scage/CageList.aspx
+- NCAGE application: Application page here (but need to click magnifying glass and then scroll down to click new registration) https://eportal.nspa.nato.int/AC135Public/scage/CageList.aspx

-Once DUNS and NCAGE are obtained, continue to SAM registration on www.SAM.gov
+Step 2: Once DUNS and NCAGE are obtained, continue to SAM registration on www.SAM.gov.

 - Log in the account and select “Register New Entity”